eMapR/LTOP_SERVIR_SEA/README.md

 _______________________________________________________________________
 description:

-This Repo will hold the work-flow to running LTOP on data for Southeast Asia.
+This Repo will hold the work-flow to running LTOP on data for Southeast Asia; namely, Myanmar, Laos,Thailand, Vietnam, and Cambodia.
 We aim to temporally smooth the source data that then will passed on for further processing.
+The source data are the SERVIR composite images at the data location below.
 ________________________________________________________________________
 init note:

 The script used here are from the development of the work-flow.
 Thus, all file path and parameters must be changed for this new region of processing.

 _________________________________________________________________________
 Region of interest: